linxxcad/ImprovedMCRT/Instructions.md

 sh xxx.sh
 #xxx.sh is a script file, including input and output Settings
 ```
-You can design the input files according to your own needs, and then use MCRTlxx to simulate your mirror field.
+You can design the input files according to your own needs, and then use MCRTlxx to simulate your heliostat field.

 ## How to design the inputfiles
 Inputfiles consist of three files, a json file for setting simulation parameters, a scn file for setting heliostat field and a txt file.